-Consider starting this process prior to arrival if safe.
+Consider starting this process prior to arrival if able.
+Do not enter unsafe scenes.

 Prior to entering the scene, EMS should conduct a preliminary risk assessment based on known information.
 If any of the below is encountered, stage and contact law enforcement as appropriate.